Sunday, December 15, 2013

 National Archives of Australia photograph. www.naa.gov.au

 However, Vervale does have one claim to fame as it was the first place in Victoria in which asparagus was commercially grown.
 Thomas Roxburgh, who was a Shipping Agent, planted the first commercial crop of asparagus at his farm on Fallon Road, Cheriton Park, though locally it was referred to as Roxburgh Park.
-The earliest reference I can find to this planting is an article in The Argus from May 8, 1912, page 6.
+The earliest reference I can find to this planting is an article in The Argus from 1912.

 It's a bit hard to read - so here's what it says.
 Asparagus Culture.
 Bunyip, Tuesday. - Mr Roxborough, an enterprising resident of Melbourne, who owns land on the Koo-wee-rup Swamp, has grown nine acres of asparagus at Iona, and a jam company has offered to erect a canning factory on the land if he grows 20 acres.